It’s Time to Break the Pesticide Habit

 The sun is finally out, and children and pets are innocently enjoying backyards.
 Children and pets do not know about the dangers of lawn pesticides for pest removal, but as adults we are responsible for educating ourselves and protecting our families from undue exposure to these toxic chemicals.The best way is to get assistance from Pest Control Hamilton Exterminator to get the job done.

 My dog-walking business means that I cover many miles in different Rye neighborhoods each day.
 I smile when I walk by a home with a Rye Healthy Yard sign on the front lawn, but I grimace when I spot a cautionary yellow pesticide sign.
+People can hire bird nest removal sydney or other pest removal services to get rid of unwanted pests.
 It’s difficult to avoid all these yellow warning flags when they are so plentiful and properties so densely packed.
 Why, just why, are there so many pesticide signs sprouting up all over Rye despite the growing awareness and greater media coverage of the dangers they pose?
 Does the idea of a perfectly manicured green lawn outweigh the health of our families?
 To me, the answer is an obvious “no”.

 According to the National Institute of Environmental Health, “Pesticides are poisons and, unfortunately, they can harm more than just the pests for which they are targeted.
 Exposure to pesticides is linked to a range of serious illnesses and diseases in humans, from respiratory problems to cancer.”